vitessio/website/content/en/docs/11.0/reference/vreplication/migrate.md

 #### Differences between Migrate and MoveTables

-Migrate has separate semantics and behaviors than MoveTables:
+Migrate has separate semantics and behaviors from MoveTables:

 * MoveTables migrates data from one keyspace to another, within the same Vitess cluster; Migrate functions between two separated Vitess clusters.
-* MoveTables erases the source data upon completion; Migrate keeps the source data intact.
+* MoveTables erases the source data upon completion by default; Migrate keeps the source data intact.
+    * There are flags available in MoveTables to change the default behavior in regards to the source data.
-* MoveTables sets up routing rules and reverse replication, allowing for rollback prior to completion
+* MoveTables sets up routing rules and reverse replication, allowing for rollback prior to completion.
     * Switching read/write traffic is not meaningful in the case of Migrate, as the Source is in a different cluster.
-    * SWitching traffic requires that the Target can create vreplication streams (in the \_vt database) on the Source database;
+    * Switching traffic requires the Target to have the ability to create vreplication streams (in the _vt database) on the Source;
-      this may not be always possible on production systems.
+      this may not always be possible on production systems.
 * Not all MoveTables options work with Migrate; for example [Progress](../progress) is unavailable with Migrate.